How We're Thinking About Collaboration

 What we’re actually building

-- But your UI state is yours.
-Nobody else’s modals pop up on your screen.
-Nobody else’s scroll position drags you around.
-You’re working in the same material, but you’re each in your own headspace, should be pretty intuitive.
+You and your collaborator see the same document, the same text, the same annotations.
+Your UI state, though, is yours.
+Nobody else’s modals pop up on your screen, and nobody else’s scroll position drags you around.
+You’re working in the same material, but each of you is in your own headspace, which should feel intuitive once you’re in it.

-- Annotations—comments, revisions, suggestions—sync in real time.
+Annotations—comments, revisions, suggestions—sync in real time.
 When your collaborator leaves a note, you see it immediately, anchored to the exact text it references.

 The owner model